idolumbantobing/IEEE_802.11bf/README.md

 # Implementation of IEEE 802.11bf Sub-7GHz MAC in ns-3 #
 ## Introduction

   This repository contains an ns-3 implementation and module extension of IEEE 802.11bf Wi-Fi Sensing version ns-3.40.
 As the standard IEEE 802.11bf is currently developing, this repository provides an ns-3 implementation to simulate and evaluate the sensing functionality in Wi-Fi technology based on the draft detailed in [this paper](https://ieeexplore.ieee.org/document/10467185)[^1].
-Detailed information and description about the implementation and some theoretical background can be found in [this publication](https://publications.rwth-aachen.de/record/998149).

 [^1]: T. Ropitault et al., "IEEE 802.11bf WLAN Sensing Procedure: Enabling the Widespread Adoption of WiFi Sensing," in IEEE Communications Standards Magazine, vol. 8, no. 1, pp. 58-64, March 2024, doi: 10.1109/MCOMSTD.0004.2200062.
 keywords: {Location awareness;Sensors;Object recognition;Task analysis;Wireless fidelity;IEEE 802.11 Standard;Communication standards;Motion detection;Human activity recognition;Wireless LAN;Client-server systems}